-Newborn photography is a take on portrait photography.
+Newborn portraiture is a take on portrait photography.
 Only the subjects are typically less than two weeks old.

-It’s about capturing this beautiful moment before the child grows up and starts asking for pocket money and to borrow the car.
+It’s about capturing this beautiful moment before the child grows up.
+Soon enough they will start asking for pocket money and borrow the car.

-It is the only area of photography where the photographer is solely responsible for the well being of the subject.
+It is the only area of photography where the photographer is solely responsible.
+They need to have the well being of the subject as the main priority.
 Safety is key.

 The great thing is, you will have parents who can act as your assistants, holding and posing the baby.
 They can also make them laugh, and easily put them back to sleep.